rbudnik/Reservoir_Saugeye/Reservoir_Saugeye/README.txt

 R-scripts: Contains scripts to perform Recruitment and Growth analyses.
 Also contains script to create box plot (Figure 2) and estimate plot (Figure 3).

-csv: Contains files with data needed to perform all analyses and create Figures 2 and 3.